Condition Report Procedure & Checklist

-- The Designated Pickup Contact and your driver should do an inspection of the vehicle.
+- The Designated Pickup Contact and your driver from the car transport service should inspect the vehicle.

-- The Vehicle Condition Report also is known as the Bill of Lading should be filled out and signed by both the driver and pick up contact.
+- The Vehicle Condition Report, also known as the Bill of Lading, should be filled out.
+It must be signed by both the driver and the pickup contact.
 Each keeps a copy.

-- Take lots of pictures and/or video with the driver in them if possible.
+- Take many pictures and/or videos with the driver if possible.

 - The Designated Delivery Contact and Driver will do a final inspection of your vehicle.

-- If there is no damage both you and the carrier will sign the condition report and each keep a copy.
+- You and the carrier will both sign the condition report and keep a copy.

-- Take pictures and once they mark it on the paperwork and sign it you must keep this copy for your records and ask the driver where to file the claim.
-Each carrier has their own procedures for their insurance policy.
+- Take pictures and once they mark it on the paperwork and sign it.
+You must keep this copy for your records and ask the driver where to file the claim.
+Each carrier has its own procedures for its insurance policy.

-- After you receive your vehicle and complete your paperwork with the carrier notify your agent at Mercury Auto Transport so we can update your file and assist you in any way possible.
+- After you receive your car from the transport service and complete your paperwork with the carrier notify your agent at Mercury Auto Transport so we can update your file and assist you in any way possible.